dhagmann/deliberation-assets/projects/bad_influence/end_instructions.md

 type: noResponse
 ---

-# Your discussion is now over.
+# The discussion time is over, please proceed to the post-discussion surveys.

-You can say goodbye to each other before proceeding.
+You may say goodbye to each other before proceeding.
 In the next stage, we will ask you to answer some survey questions.

 ---